carpentries-incubator/life-sciences-workshop/_episodes/14-stats-stats-with-r.md

 - A single batch of samples, tested before and after a reagent change
 - A single batch of samples, tested before and after adding a new component to the testing procedure
 - A single batch of samples, tested at the start and end of a stability trial
-- A single batch of samples, tested before and after a freeze-thaw processes
+- A single batch of samples, tested before and after a freeze-thaw process

 Many more examples exist.
 The key question is; *how do you make the judgment that things are the same or things have changed?*

-In inferential statistics, typical applications include trying to estimate aspects of a population from a sample, or trying to tell if a sample is *likely*, based upon a theoretical population.
+To reiterate, in inferential statistics, typical applications include trying to estimate aspects of a population from a sample, or trying to tell if a sample is *likely*, based upon a theoretical population.
 Note the terms here - 'Population' doesn't (necessarily) refer to people, but instead to the complete collection of everything that you're interested in.
 In most situations, this is impossible to measure, and so a sample is taken instead.
 From this sample, the population parameters (such as the mean and standard deviation) are *inferred* (hence the name of this branch of statistics).

 One more note on terminology; by 'sample', here I'm talking about a number of observations or measurements from a population, e.g. measuring the diameters of 100 apples in an orchard of 100,000 apples.
 In other places 'sample' will mean an actual, individual biologic sample in the lab.
 Hopefully the context will make is clear which is which.